 We limited our audit to determining compliance with provisions of applicable laws and regulations, contracts, and grant agreements that have a direct and material effect on the basic financial statements, and compliance with OMB regulations and audit requirements for financial reporting because management represented that instances of noncompliance identified in prior audits continue to exist.
-Therefore, we did not determine whether DoD complied with all applicable laws and regulations, contracts, and grant agreements related to financial reporting.
-Providing an opinion on compliance with certain provisions of laws and regulations, contracts, and grant agreements was not an objective of our audit, and accordingly, we do not express such an opinion.
+Therefore, we did not determine whether the DoD complied with all applicable laws and regulations, contracts, and grant agreements related to financial reporting.
+It was not our objective to provide an opinion on compliance with certain provisions of laws and regulations, contracts, and grant agreements, and accordingly, we do not express such an opinion.

-See Attachment for additional details on internal control and compliance with legal and other regulatory requirements.
+See Attachment 1 for additional details on internal control and compliance with legal and other regulatory requirements.